paritytech/substrate-debug-kit/remote-externalities/README.md

 impl frame_system::Trait for TestRuntime {
 	..
 	// we only care about these two for now.
-The rest can be mock. type BlockNumber = u32;
+The rest can be mock.
+The block number type of
+	// kusama is u32.
+	type BlockNumber = u32;
 	type Header = Header;
 	..